-This Project includes the design and construction of approximately ten miles of improvements to the I-64 corridor between Settlers Landing Road Interchange in Hampton and I-564 in Norfolk.
+This Project includes the design and construction of approximately 9.9 miles of improvements to the I-64 corridor between Settlers Landing Road Interchange in Hampton and I-564 in Norfolk.
 The Project area is shown in Figure L-1.
-The improvements include widening I-64 in the Project area to create a consistent six lane facility between the I-64/I-664 and I-64/I-564 Interchange, which could expand to eight-lanes during peak travel periods with the use of two general purpose lanes, one permanent HOT lane, and one drivable shoulder which will be used as a part-time HOT lane each way within the Project limits.
-The additional lane and part-time shoulder lane in each direction will be operated as high occupancy transport (HOT) managed lanes.
+The improvements include widening I-64 in the Project area to create a consistent six lane facility between the I-64/I-664 and I-64/I-564 Interchange, which could expand to eight-lanes during peak travel periods with the use of two general purpose lanes, one permanent high occupancy transport (HOT) lane, and one drivable shoulder which will be used as a part-time HOT lane each way within the Project limits.
+The additional lane and part-time shoulder lane in each direction will be operated as HOT managed lanes.
 The new configuration will result in two general purpose lanes and one new permanent and one part-time HOT lane in each direction.
-The Project will include the construction of two new two-lane tunnels, expansion of the existing portal islands, and full replacement of the existing trestle-bridges at the HRBT.
-A full bridge replacement is planned for the Mallory Street interchange and the remaining bridges, including Willoughby Bay, and roadway within the Project will be widened.
+The Project will include the construction of two new twolane tunnels, expansion of the existing portal islands, and full replacement of the existing trestlebridges at the HRBT.
+A full bridge replacement is planned for the Mallory Street interchange and the remaining bridges, except Willoughby Bay.
+Willoughby Bay and roadways within the Project will be widened.
 During construction the existing tunnels will continue operations.
 Upon completion of the new tunnels, two tunnels will be used for east bound traffic and two tunnels will be used for west bound traffic.
-The design is divided into five segments, as shown on Figure L-2, as follows:
+The design is divided into five Segments, as shown on Figure L-2, as follows:

-- Segment 1a (Hampton) begins at the northern terminus of the Project in Hampton and ends at the north end of the north approach slabs for the north tunnel approach trestle bridges.
-This segment has two interchanges and also includes improvements along Mallory Street to accommodate the bridge replacement over I-64.
-This segment covers approximately 1.2 miles along I-64. - Segment 1b (North Trestle Bridges) includes the new and replacement north tunnel approach trestle bridges, including any approach slabs.
-This segment covers approximately 0.6 miles along I-64. - Segment 2 (Tunnel) includes the new bored tunnels, the tunnel approach structures, buildings, the North Island improvements for tunnel facilities and South Island improvements.
-This segment covers approximately 1.8 miles along I-64. - Segment 3a (South Trestle Bridges) includes the new south tunnel approach trestles and any bridge elements that interface with the South Island to the south end of the south abutments at Willoughby Spit.
-This segment covers approximately 1.2 miles along I-64. - Segment 3b (Willoughby Spit) continues from the south end of the south approach slabs for the South Trestle Bridges and ends at the north end of the north approach slabs for the Willoughby Trestle Bridges.
-This segment includes a modified interchange connection to Bayville Street, and has a truck inspection station for the westbound tunnels.
-This segment covers approximately 0.6 miles along I-64. - Segment 3c (Willoughby Trestle Bridges) includes the entire structures over Willoughby Bay, from the north end of the north approach slabs on Willoughby Spit to the south end of south approach slabs near the 4th View Street interchange.
-This segment covers approximately 1.0 miles along I-64.
+- Segment #1a (Hampton) begins at the northern terminus of the Project in Hampton and ends at the north end of the north approach slabs for the north tunnel approach trestle bridges.
+This Segment has two interchanges and also includes improvements along Mallory Street to accommodate the bridge replacement over I-64.
+This Segment covers approximately 1.2 miles along I-64. - Segment #1b (North Trestle Bridge) includes the new and replacement north tunnel approach trestle bridges, including any approach slabs.
+This Segment covers approximately 0.6 miles along I-64. - Segment #2 (Tunnel) includes the new bored tunnels, the tunnel approach structures, buildings, the North Island improvements for tunnel facilities and South Island improvements.
+This Segment covers approximately 1.8 miles along I-64. - Segment #3a (South Trestle Bridges) includes the new south tunnel approach trestles and any bridge elements that interface with the South Island to the south end of the south abutments at Willoughby Spit.
+This Segment covers approximately 1.2 miles along I-64. - Segment #3b (Willoughby Spit) continues from the south end of the south approach slabs for the South Trestle Bridges and ends at the north end of the north approach slabs for the Willoughby Trestle Bridges.
+This Segment includes a modified interchange connection to Bayville Street, and has a truck inspection station for the westbound tunnels.
+This Segment covers approximately 0.6 miles along I-64. - Segment #3c (Willoughby Bay Trestle Bridge) includes the entire structures over Willoughby Bay, from the north end of the north approach slabs on Willoughby Spit to the south end of south approach slabs near the 4th View Street interchange.
+This Segment covers approximately 1.0 miles along I-64.